maikschneider/bw_static_template/README.md

 </div>

-This TYPO3 extensions shipps a custom content element that renders every fluid template.
+This TYPO3 extensions ships a custom content element that renders every fluid template.
 Inject JSON data or FAL files into the templates.
 Perfect for fast template development.

 ![Plugin in the TYPO3 Backend](Documentation/Images/Preview.jpg)